-The Brock Environmental Center is a new destination for hands-on, field-based environmental education.
 CBF's award-winning environmental education programs provide significant outdoor learning experiences for thousands of students, teachers, citizens, and community leaders.
-Operating from the center's education pavilion and waterfront pier, CBF's "floating classroom," the Jenny S, explores the Lynnhaven River and Chesapeake Bay.
+Operating from the Brock Environmental Center's education pavilion and waterfront pier, CBF's "floating classroom," the Jenny S, explores the Lynnhaven River and Chesapeake Bay.

 By engaging in outdoor educational experiences in inspirational natural areas and on waterways, program participants can better understand and value these fragile settings that sustain us.